w3f/Grants-Program/applications/wika-network.md

 Blockchain is his latest passion and he is now learning Rust and Substrate to join the amazing train of DApps!

-**Reda** Reda has +20 years experience in IT across 3 continents and dozens of technologies from perl to golang.
+**Reda** has +20 years experience in IT across 3 continents and dozens of technologies from perl to golang.

 In 2010, he co-founded a travel technology company, with API integration as its core product; where he aquired skills in architecture, backend, front-end developement, ops, team and project management.